Maulkuerfgesetz: Aftermath

+Partial general elections in the Nord and Centre constituencies took place on the same day as the referendum.
+Here, the Party of the Right kept all its seats, the Liberals lost some, and the Socialists made gains.
+The government coalition still possessed a majority of 31 of 55 seats; however, Bech felt rejected by the referendum result.

 Joseph Bech then offered his government's resignation to the Grand Duchess.
 The latter did not accept it immediately, and so it took until 5 November 1937 for the new Dupong-Krier Ministry to be sworn in, with Joseph Bech as Foreign Minister, Minister for Wine-growing, and Arts and Sciences.